Campus Life & Leadership

 Contact us for more information on specific clubs and organizations, opportunities for involvement, or how to start a club or organization.
 Your participation is valuable to us and we encourage you to take an active part in campus life.

 Student Government Association (SGA)

 Student Government is a great way to learn leadership skills while contributing to the quality of life on campus.
-As a representative, you will bring forth student perspectives to decision makers within the faculty, staff, and administrators.
-The SGA also approves funding for all student clubs, encourages participation from all students in campus activities, and serve on college committees.
+As a representative, you will bring student perspectives to decision-makers within the faculty, staff and administrators.
+The SGA also approves funding for all student clubs, encourages participation from all students in campus activities and serves on college committees.
 The SGA will also be responsible for many activities on campus.

 Phi Theta Kappa (PTK)

 Phi Theta Kappa is the international honor society of two-year colleges.
-Students are invited to join after attaining an overall 3.5 GPA in 12 hours of college credit, but may also participate in activities as provisional members until they become eligible for membership.
-Active members have opportunities to develop leadership skills, participate in academic enrichment activities, and develop friendships with fellow Phi Theta Kappa members from all over the country.
+Students are invited to join after attaining an overall 3.5 GPA in 12 hours of college credit and participate in activities as provisional members until they become eligible for membership.
+Active members have opportunities to develop leadership skills, participate in academic enrichment activities and develop friendships with fellow Phi Theta Kappa members from all over the country.
 Membership also qualifies students for many transfer scholarships reserved for Phi Theta Kappa members.

 Metropolitan Chorale of Kansas City

-This choir is composed of students taking choir for credit as well as community choir members.
-The choir meets Tuesday evenings 7:15-9:00 p.m.
+This choir is composed of students taking choir for credit and community choir members.
 The choir is involved in various performances throughout the year.